-- Data is facts, information, observations and measurements that are used to make discoveries and to support informed decisions.
-A data point is a single unit of data with in a dataset - Datasets may come in different formats and structures, and will usually be classified based on its source, or where the data came from - For example, a company's monthly earnings might be in a spreadsheet but hourly heart rate data from a smartwatch or simple personal information in a club may be in JSON format.
-It's common for data scientists to work with different types of data
+- Data is facts, observations and measurements that are used to make discoveries and to support decisions.
+A data point is a single unit of data with in a dataset - Datasets may come in different formats and structures, and will usually be classified based on its source - For example, a company's monthly earnings might be in a spreadsheet but hourly heart rate data from a smartwatch or simple personal information in a club may be in JSON format.
+It's common for data scientists to work with different types of data https://docs.microsoft.com/en-us/learn/modules/choose-storage-approach-in-azure/2-classify-data